Walnut Islands, California

-Walnut Islands or Ramona is an unincorporated area in the eastern part of Los Angeles County in the U.S. state of California.
+Walnut Islands or Ramona is an unincorporated area in the San Gabriel Valley of the eastern part of Los Angeles County in the U.S. state of California.
 The former is the technical term used by the county government, while the latter was used by the Los Angeles Times in 2008 and the LA Metro.
 One news report referred to the area as Covina Hills.
 Walnut Islands is surrounded by the cities of Covina and San Dimas to the north, Walnut to the south, West Covina to the west, and Pomona to the east.
 The population of Ramona was 4,053 according to the 2000 census.

 History

 The land in Walnut Islands was historically used for agriculture.

 Geography

 Walnut Islands has a total area of 3.8 sqmi.
 It is situated in a low point in the San Jose Hills.